MonashSmartStructures/ospgrillage/docs/source/rst/Running_analysis.rst

 Point Loads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Point load is the most basic force, a force applied vertically (y-axis direction) on a single infinitismal point of the grillage model.
+Point loads are used represent a large range of loads, such as concentrated load of a car axle.

 Point loads are instantied with the :class:`PointLoad` class and takes only a single :class:`LoadPoint` tuple.
 `p` in the :class:`LoadPoint`  tuple should have units of force (eg. N, kN, kips, etc).